 Therefore, the picture should be a two array of 3 cells.
 It should be wired in a parallel method to increase the amps.
 This can be done by simply twisting the two positive (front) ends, soldering them together, and doing it the same way at the negative (back) ends.

 Get a battery holder, this can be from a broken radio, flashlight or whatever is available as long as it connects and holds the batteries together.
 Simply attached the positive end of the panel to the red lead of the battery holder and the negative end to the black lead of it and you are almost done.

 Attach a blocking diode to the negative lead going into the battery.
 This will stop out flowing of the current from the battery when the panel is shaded.
 At this point, the cells should work very well.
 Leave those under the sun and it will generate 3 volts and a sufficient amount of amps.
 Now to assemble the solar panel to the window frame you made earlier, going low-tech is fine.
 Good old duct tape will do.

 Learning how to build a solar battery charger is really quite easy.
 It is very handy if you want to save electricity and run your electrical appliances of a battery.
 However, the most interesting part is learning all these new skills, and it gives you quite a buzz when you see it all working.
-Click on the link if you want to know how to build a solar panel.Tags: wiring solar battery charger, battery, making of solar battery, build solar battery charger, creating a solar battery charger
+Click on the link if you want to know how to build a solar panel.Tags: solar battery, building a small solar battery, charge, creating a solar battery charger, panel